-- Calculations - Please refer to the separate section titled "Calculations"
+- Calculations - Please refer to the "Account" section - "Scorecard and PPP" and "Calculations"

 - Condor - A “Condor” in Golf is the label given to the extremely rare, almost impossible score of 4-under-par for a single hole.
 As of 2012, four generally accepted condors have been recorded, all involving aces on par-5 holes.
 Some courses have par-6 holes, so it’s also possible for a golfer to score a condor by completing a par-6 in two strokes, but the feat has never been reported.

 - Course Rating - One of two measurements of a golf course which is given to rate the difficulty of a course according to the par of the course, under normal course conditions and under normal weather conditions for a scratch golfer.
 The higher the course rating, the more difficult the course is considered.
 This figure is equal to the average of the better half of a scratch golfers scores.
 The higher the number for Course Rating, the more difficult the course is.
 Course rating is used in conjunction with Slope Rating to calculate and determine the player's handicap.